Under fire, U.S. spy agency defends surveillance programs as lawful

 The NSA's presentation was an attempt to calm the latest firestorm over documents disclosed by Snowden.
 The Washington Post late Thursday reported that the NSA had broken privacy rules or overstepped its legal authority thousands of times each year since 2008, citing an internal agency audit and other top secret documents.

-"These are not willful violations, they are not malicious, these are not people trying to break the law," John DeLong, NSA director of compliance, told reporters.
+"These are not wilful violations, they are not malicious, these are not people trying to break the law," John DeLong, NSA director of compliance, told reporters.

 NSA employees know their actions are recorded and the agency's culture is to report any mistakes, he said, repeatedly stressing that "no one at NSA thinks a mistake is OK."